 - Bring someone along – a friend, parent, partner, older child…two heads are better than one and they can help you.
 But remember that it’s you who gets the final say on your course.

-- Talk to learners as well as tutors.
-There should be some learner ambassadors in coloured t-shirts present.
+- Talk to students as well as tutors.
+There should be some student ambassadors in coloured t-shirts present.
 No-one knows better than a current student what a place is like to study in.

 - Ask to see the facilities.
 That includes the library, canteen, accommodation, sports arena, etc. Ask about extracurricular activities which interest you.

 - Talk to student welfare – they can help if you have concerns about transport costs, special needs support, or any other concerns that affect your wellbeing.

 - Compare the places you’ve seen and decide what suits you best in terms of course offer, facilities, and general atmosphere.